Slaitroc/RicciPaoliGrisoni/RASD.md

 2. The Platform presents the interface for Students' CV submission
 3. The Platform presents the interface for actively searching available internships
 4. The Platform presents the interface for monitoring recommendation
-5. The Platform presents the interface for a Company to set up an interview
+5. The Platform presents the interface for a Company to set up an Interview
-6. The Platform presents the interface for a Company to conduct previously set up interviews
+6. The Platform presents the interface for a Company to conduct previously set up Interviews
-7. The Platform presents the interface for a Company to finalize previously conducted interviews
+7. The Platform presents the interface for a Company to finalize previously conducted Interviews
-8. The Platform displays the interface for a Student to answer interview questions
+8. The Platform displays the interface for a Student to answer Interview questions
 9. The Platform presents the interface for complaining, communicating problems, providing information about an ongoing internship
 10. The Platform presents the interface for a University to handle complains
 11. The Platform presents the interface for a University to Monitor an ongoing internship